The Science Behind

 |---|---|

-| VO2max estimation against laboratory reference | UNVALIDATED |
+| VO2max estimation against laboratory reference | Not yet validated |

-| Long-term fitness trend detection from K trajectory | UNVALIDATED |
+| Long-term fitness trend detection from K trajectory | Not yet validated |

 References